daddevv/TypingTowers/README.md

 ## Features

 - Fast-paced wave-based mob defense gameplay
+- **New:** Enemies now spawn in discrete waves, with a notification and a short delay between waves.
+Each wave can have a configurable number of mobs, and the game displays a tweened "Wave X" notification at the start of each wave.
+- **New:** Score pop-ups now feature a tweened animation when the score updates, providing satisfying visual feedback for each correct keystroke.
 - Enemies spawn from the right and move toward the player
 - Defeat enemies by typing their associated words or letters
 - **Mobs now move faster by default for a more challenging experience.**